 The FAQs, as simple as they sound, are aiming to let buyers know how the middlemen or adtech vendors are adding value to their campaigns.
 IAB members prepared 20 questions covering pricing, placement, and data.

 “Can you outline the full details of the agreement on a booking form/contract?” – On Pricing.

 “What brand safety measures do you use?” – On Placement.

-“What do you do with data you obtain from advertiser’s campaigns or data tags?” – On Data.
+“What do you do with the data you obtain from advertiser’s campaigns or data tags?” – On Data.

 Here are the complete FAQs.

-So, who have answered the IAB’s call?
+So, who has answered the IAB’s call?

 So far, ten adtech vendors, including OpenX, Teads, and Rubicon Project, have completed the FAQs and you can view their answers on IAB UK’s member directory.

 There’s no silver bullet or magic answer for transparency, but anything to help buyers understand more about the different roles companies in the digital advertising ecosystem perform is a useful step forward.